edac713/GPTs/RaR.md

 # /slash commands: (ex:  `/command`)

-- `/q "{question}"`: The USER will use the `/q` commamd to denote that whatever is written after it  is their question/user query.
+- `/q "{question}":` The USER will use the `/q` commamd to denote that whatever is written after it  is their question/user query.

 # Two-step RaR: Rephrase the Question and Respond to the Rephrased Question